 78% of sellers who use social media outsell their non-social media sellers.
 Some stats from LinkedIn show that when it comes to B2B buyers, 75% of them use social media for their buying decisions, 50% use LinkedIn for their purchasing decisions and 76% choose to take recommendations from their professional network.
 These stats emphatically showcase the significance of social media advertising, and how it makes an impact in terms of marketing.

-Through the usage of LinkedIn’s Social Navigator, businesses can take advantage of some powerful tools such as lead recommendation, importing contacts on Salesforce, advanced search bar and real-time sales updates.
+Through the usage of LinkedIn’s Social Navigator, businesses can take advantage of some powerful tools such as lead recommendation, importing contacts on Salesforce, advanced search bar, and real-time sales updates.
 With the lead recommendation tool, businesses receive lead recommendations, which are sorted according to target audience.
-The next tool imports all prospect contacts from Salesforce, helping businesses to engage with with potential prospects on a professional level.
+The next tool imports all prospect contacts from Salesforce, helping businesses to engage with potential prospects on a professional level.
 With the advanced search tool, Linkedin allows businesses to create a very specific targeted list to get potential leads.
-Another important tool under the social navigator is the real time sales update, which updates all new information related to prospects.
-This includes job changes, news and new potential prospects for a business (LinkedIn’s Sales Navigator).
+Another important tool under the social navigator is the real-time sales update, which updates all new information related to prospects.
+This includes job changes, news and new potential prospects for a business (LinkedIn's Sales Navigator).

 The following image from LinkedIn provides a clear picture of the core features of sales navigator, and details the professional and team edition depending on the number of users who would be using it.

 Business with a unique aspect must look into getting LinkedIn showcase pages.
 Showcase Pages are an extension of a business page, where users are able to divide the various brand or products of a business and market them separately.
-The main goal of the showcase pages is to build a strong relationship with audiences who are specifically interested in that particular aspects of a business (LinkedIn Showcase Pages).
+The main goal of the showcase pages is to build a strong relationship with audiences who are specifically interested in that particular aspect of a business (LinkedIn Showcase Pages).